GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-63/index.md

 a permission if the user dismissed the request three times.
 Now in m63, Chrome for Android will make permission requests modal dialogs.

-Remember, this isn’t just for push notifications, this is for **all permission requests**.
-If you ask permission at the [appropriate time and in context](https://developers.google.com/web/fundamentals/push-notifications/permission-ux), we’ve found that users are two and a half times more likely to grant permission!
+Remember, this isn't just for push notifications, this is for **all permission requests**.
+If you ask permission at the [appropriate time and in context](https://developers.google.com/web/fundamentals/push-notifications/permission-ux), we've found that users are two and a half times more likely to grant permission!

 ## And more! {: #more }

-These are just a few of the changes in Chrome 63 for developers, of course, there’s plenty more.
+These are just a few of the changes in Chrome 63 for developers, of course, there's plenty more.

 * [`finally`](https://developers.google.com/web/updates/2017/10/promise-finally)
   is now available on `Promise` instances and is invoked after a `Promise` has